 Characters emerge from 30-foot tall parade floats designed to resemble jaguars, snakes, jungle birds, and rainforest creatures.
 While the main characters—the husband and wife (traditionally considered ugly, thus played by a man in drag), the bull, the farmer, the priest, and the shaman—sing their side of the story, they’re backed up by hundreds of nearly naked dancers, male and female, doffing elaborate feathered headdresses and little else.

 Regionally, there are multiple festivals celebrating boi meu bumba that are akin to small street parades with players in costumes intermingled with a drum line.
 But in Parintins, it’s a whole different game.
 Here it’s a competition with two sides--the Caprichoso team versus the Garantido team—staging their own elaborate versions of the tale.
-The Caprichoso’s bull is black with a blue star on its forehead, the Garantido’s white with a red heart on its forehead, and those color schemes are reflected in the audience members attire as the 40,000-person audience screams and cheers for their troupe’s performances.
+The Caprichoso’s bull is black with a blue star on its forehead, the Garantido’s is white with a red heart on its forehead, and those color schemes are reflected in the attire of the 40,000 audience members, as they scream and cheer for their troupe’s performances.
 Fierce loyalties trace family blood lines back nearly 100 years, but the competition remains friendly and boisterous.

 The Magic Mix